Mathematics 223 : Calculus III

 4 – completed question correctly and well-written

 Each entire problem set will then be graded on a 90-80-70-60% (decile) scale.
-Late items will not be accepted.
-Problem sets will be returned on the following class day along with solutions to the problems.
+Late items will not be accepted as solutions will be posted at the time problem sets are due.
+Problem sets will be returned on the following class day.
 Because solutions will be provided, comments will be somewhat limited on individual papers.
 Please feel free to discuss any homework with me outside of class or during review.
+Points lost on problem sets may be reearned (or preearned) by finding errors in the textbook (there are a few - both mathematical and writing) as follows: The first student who notifies me via email of an error will receive one problem set point.
+I will keep the errors listed here for you to check

 Laboratory Activities and Writeups

-We will regularly be spending parts of classes on maple activities.
+We will regularly be spending parts of classes on Maple activities.
 Activity files are in my outbox in a folder called "MultiMaple".
 You may access them via a browser here (after logging in with your Geneseo account).
 Please come to class prepared for the activity (i.e. with a maple-installed computer and the file loaded), but without having completed it before.
 We will not use class time to prepare.
-I strongly recommend reading the suggestions on writing lab writeups before submitting one.
-Follow-up questions are posted here and will be updated so as to include questions for each lab.
-Lab writeups may be turned in no more than three class days after the lab activity.

 Exams

 There will be two exams during the semester and a final exam during finals week.
 If you must miss an exam, it is necessary that you contact me before the exam begins.
 Exams require that you show ability to solve unfamiliar problems and to understand and explain mathematical concepts clearly.
 The bulk of the exam questions will involve problem solving and written explanations of mathematical ideas.
-The first two exams will be an hour worth of material that I will two evening hours to complete.
+The first two exams will occur in the evening so that you are not rushed to complete them.
 The final exam will be half an exam focused on the final third of the course, and half a cumulative exam.
 Exams will be graded on a scale approximately (to be precisely determined by the content of each individual exam) given by

 100 – 80% A